Why do large models generate hallucinations?

 Within the AI user community, there has long been a debate—do current large model AIs possess reasoning capabilities?

 Proponents argue that large models demonstrate preliminary reasoning through emergent abilities and have the potential for systematic reasoning through text interaction, possibly breaking through current limitations in the future.
-Opponents believe large models are merely word frequency prediction tools, lacking self-reflection, generalization, and dynamic learning abilities; their current performance may be statistical imitation rather than genuine reasoning.
+Opponents believe large models are merely word frequency prediction tools, lacking self-reflection, generalization, and dynamic learning capabilities; their current performance might be statistical imitation rather than genuine reasoning.

 The fundamental disagreement between the two sides lies in the definition of "reasoning."

-From my usage experience, I believe current large models do not possess reasoning capabilities; they are merely playing a word-guessing game.
+Based on my usage experience, I believe current large models do not possess reasoning capabilities; they are merely playing a guessing game.

-True reasoning should possess two basic abilities: self-falsification ability—whether the model can learn new knowledge from mistakes; and generalization ability—whether the model can understand and apply the fundamental principles of things.
+True reasoning should possess two basic abilities: self-falsification ability—can the model learn new knowledge from mistakes; and generalization ability—can the model understand and apply the fundamental principles of things.

 These two abilities correspond to two basic methods in philosophy: deductive reasoning and inductive reasoning.

-In fact, if the output quality of large models is comparable to that of human-level reasoning results, whether its working process strictly adheres to definitions is not important in itself.
-However, from my usage experience over the years, the output level of large models is clearly far from "reasoning."
+Actually, if the output quality of a large model is comparable to that of human-level reasoning results, whether its working process strictly follows the definition is not important in itself.
+However, from my usage experience over the past few years, the output level of large models is clearly far from "reasoning."

 OpenAI's analytical paper on the causes of hallucinations恰好说明当前的大模型还未真的学会推理、或输出结果并未对标推理效果。

-The Future of AI Agents: From Data Stewards to Feedback Coaches
+The Future of AI Agent: From Data Steward to Feedback Coach

 The prerequisite for transferring correct patterns to unfamiliar problems is that the AI possesses self-falsification ability.

-In GPT-5, OpenAI applied a new training method that allows the model to answer "I don't know."
+In GPT-5, OpenAI applied a new training method, allowing the model to answer "I don't know."
 While this method can reduce hallucinations, it also constrains the model's proactive engagement.

 Model vendors cannot truly eliminate hallucinations, just as in a classroom, a teacher cannot exhaustively list all principles of everything to students, let alone enumerate all wrong answers.
 Hallucinations are a byproduct of the large model mechanism, not a "defect" that can be completely eradicated.

 But this doesn't mean we are powerless.
-In fact, Agents may have more opportunities to address this than the models themselves.
+In fact, Agents may have more opportunities to make progress in this area than the models themselves.

-I used to think the primary responsibility of Agents was to organize data for large models: breaking down problems, supplementing context, providing background knowledge, and helping the model better understand the user's context and needs.
+I used to think the primary responsibility of an Agent was to organize data for the large model: breaking down problems, supplementing context, providing background knowledge, helping the model better understand the user's context and needs.

-But now it seems Agents should take on another critical task: providing feedback to the model.
+But now it seems that Agents should take on another crucial task: providing feedback for the model.

 This means an Agent is not just a "data pre-processor" but also plays the roles of "output referee" and "learning guide":